 Check to see if connecting IP has changed

-Not all of us are blessed with static IP addresses.
 From time to time your ISP (Internet Service Provider) may change your public IP address.
 If that is the case, you may find yourself unable to connect remotely via your preferred software.
-First, check your IP address by going to Google.com and searching for the term IP.
-You can also find your current IP address by clicking here.
+Check your IP address by clicking here.

 Once you know your current IP address, go back and make sure that it is in the list of allowed IP addresses for your Remote MySQL settings.
-If you find it was not in the list and add the new one, you should then be able to connect remotely.
+If you find it was not in the list, add the new one and then you should then be able to connect remotely.

 If you need further assistance with connecting to a database remotely please contact our support department